Qingbolan/Silan-Personal-Website/README.md

-# Silan Viking
+# Silan Viking -- Research Publishing Workspace

-**Turn one research update into a current public presence.**
+**AI is now in the loop of research—from related-work discovery to paper understanding and peer review.
+Researchers therefore need an academic presence that is accurate, verifiable, and AI-native.**

 Silan Viking is a local-first research publishing workspace for technical researchers.
-It connects research notes, articles, project pages, résumé evidence, and AI/search metadata in one owner-reviewed workflow, then verifies what actually reached the web.
+It connects research notes, articles, project pages, résumé evidence, and AI/search metadata in one owner-reviewed workflow—controlling both how research is indexed and how it is semantically represented across search engines and AI systems.

-A research result should not spend weeks trapped in notes while the project page, résumé, and public explanation stay stale.
-The product starts from that concrete maintenance problem rather than from website generation: capture the result once, keep each public form honest, and preserve the evidence and review history around it.
+Capture a research update once.
+Keep every public representation current, evidence-backed, and understandable to both people and AI.

 ![Silan Viking dashboard showing local/deployed version status, human visits, and crawler requests](docs/images/silan-viking-dashboard.png)